Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 127.0.0.1/polls |  A list of the questions you entered in the admin 127.0.0.1/polls/42/ |  You're looking at question 42

-OK, it works on Apache/Nginx, so the code is ready for deployment.
+OK, it works on the local Apache/Nginx, and the code is ready for deployment (in a more advanced project you will also run the test suite before deployment).

 Current status: